Heirloom Traditions All In One Paint Review

 - Wet Distress (Optional)

-Alright, so I cleaned the bench, filled in some damage, and sanded that down.
+Then I filled in some damage and sanded that down.

 From what I’ve seen, Heirloom Traditions recommends to just use their deglosser to clean and scuff up the surface of the furniture.